-Ron Hull Group's Waste Division can supply environmentally conscious companies looking for energy alternatives to fossil fuels with a high-quality secondary fuel solution – (Solid Recovered Fuel).
+Ron Hull Group's Waste Division can supply environmentally conscious companies looking for energy alternatives to fossil fuels with a high-quality secondary fuel solution, known as Solid Recovered Fuel.

 WHAT IS SRF?

-SRF is made up of general waste items such as cardboard, paper, LDPE films, cloth, rubber/tyres and textiles. that would be normally diverted to costly and disappearing landfill sites.
-All metals, glass and rigid plastics are removed by our state-of-the-art recycling equipment, as these materials cannot be burnt and some give off highly toxic emissions when burnt.
+SRF is made up of general waste items such as cardboard, paper, LDPE films, cloth, rubber/tyres and textiles.
+These are products and material that would be normally diverted to costly and disappearing landfill sites, which is terrible for the environment.
+At Ron Hull, all metals, glass and rigid plastics are removed by our state-of-the-art recycling equipment, as these materials cannot be burnt and some give off highly toxic emissions when burnt.

 WHO USES SRF FUELS?

-Employing uniformly shaped and calorifically-rich Solid Recovered Fuels as an energy efficient alternative to traditional non-renewable fossil fuels has helped traditionally fossil-fuel burning industrial businesses such as Power Stations and Cement kilns to dramatically reduce their environmental impact.
+Employing uniformly shaped and calorifically-rich solid recovered fuels as an energy-efficient alternative to traditional non-renewable fossil fuels has helped traditionally fossil-fuel burning industrial businesses to dramatically reduce their environmental impact.

-Using SRF fuel within cement kilns is an ideal re-use of waste - on burning the fuel at the exceptionally high temperatures required by cement kilns ensures that any toxic gases present from burning the waste naturally neutralises and is absorbed by the high degree.
+Using SRF fuel within cement kilns is an ideal re-use of waste.
+Burning the fuel at the exceptionally high temperatures required by cement kilns ensures that any toxic gases present from burning the waste naturally neutralises and is absorbed by the high degree.

 For more information on our available services and how we can help you, get in touch with us.